-4.2.
+3.1.2.
 Posture Manager

 The posture manager is an endpoint that collects, validates, and enriches posture information received about a target endpoint.
-It also stores the posture information it receives in the repository.
+It also stores the posture information it receives in the repository where it can be evaluated.
 The posture manager does not evaluate the posture information.

-4.2.1.
+3.1.2.1.
 Posture Collection Manager